drew-747/UPD-Course-Probability-Calculator/README.md

    - **Total Class Size:** The total number of slots available in the course.
    - **Available Slots:** The number of slots still open for students.
    - **Total Demand:** The total number of students who want to enroll in the course.
-   - (optional) **Number of Priority Students:** The total number of students who are prioritized in getting the course.
+   - **Number of Priority Students:** The total number of students who are prioritized in getting the course.
+(Optional)
 4. Click the "Calculate Probability" button.
-5. The probability of securing a slot will be displayed in the results section.
+5. The probability of securing a slot will be displayed (%) in the results section.

 ### Example